Transformation

 transform.rotation = Quaternion.Euler(new Vector3(0, 45, 0));

-// because in case 3, the angle in global space overwrite the angle in local space.
+// because in case 3, the angle in Global space overwrite the angle in Local space.

 }